sudeep119/sudeep119/README.md

 # Hi, I'm Sudeep K S👋

-I'm Sudeep K S, currently an intern at X-workZ, where I’m sharpening my Java skills.
-I’m passionate about learning, improving my skills, and creating well-structured code.
+I'm Sudeep K S, currently an intern at X-workZ, where I’m learning full stack development .
+I’m passionate about learning, improving my skills, upgrading myself to the current tech and creating an optimised well-structured code.

 ---

-## 🌱 What I'm working on
++ What I'm working on

 - Core Java
 - Advance java